spycli/spycli-api/README.md

 ### Accessing the API

-To access our API, please visit [spycli-collab](https://github.com/spycli/spycli-collab) for detailed documentation.
+Can't figure out how to host?
+Don't understand all this?
+It's okay, we've got you covered.
+We have found an easy way for you to access our API.
+Please visit [SPY-CLI Collab](https://github.com/spycli/spycli-collab) for detailed documentation.

+A local hosting script will be coming soon.
+In the meantime, we recommend using the Collab version

 ## Contributing